lbke/ssr-theory/readme.md

 ### What can be built: the 3 rules of build-eligibility

+Intuitively, build-eligibility depends a lot on the attributes you consider in the request.
+If you have 2 modes, light and dark, that works.
+10 articles on your blog, that works.
+But if you want to prerender one page per atom in the universe, you'll be in trouble.

-Let's try to figure when build-time rendering is possible or not.
+Let's try to figure when build-time rendering is possible or not more formally.
 Since build-time rendering is precomputing some renders for a set of requests, let's define the "build-eligibility" in terms of ensemble of possible requests instead.

 To be eligible for build-time rendering, our set of requests must have following properties:

-- It's a subset of the set of all possible requests (the requests are valid and make sense, like URL are correct URLs etc.)
+- It's a subset of the set of all possible requests (the requests are valids and make sense, like URL are correct URLs etc.)
 - It must be a finite set, otherwise build time would be infinite
 - Values should be known at build time and stay constant afterward

-So, build-eligibility depends a lot on the attributes you consider in the request.
-If you have 2 modes, light and dark, that works.
-10 articles on your blog, that works.
-But if you want to prerender one page per day, you'll be in trouble.

 ### Formally